Lazzi

 The Secret "Toolbox" of the Actor-Creator

 In Commedia dell’Arte, the script doesn’t begin on a page; it begins in the rehearsal room and lives in the bodies and shared memory of the ensemble.
-Often talked of as an improvised form, Commedia is often mistaken for being entirely made up on the spot.
-There is a degree of flexibility in the dialogue and the script will always draw in aspects of the audience played to that day but much of a Commedia production is well rehearsed and ‘locked down’.
-A key component of this ‘organic, living theatre’ are the Lazzi (singular: Lazzo).
+Often talked of as an improvised form, Commedia is often mistakenly talked of as being entirely made up on the spot.
+There is a degree of flexibility in the dialogue for sure, and the script will always draw in references relatable to the audience played to that day, but much of a Commedia production is well rehearsed and ‘locked down’.
+A key component of this ‘organic, living theatre’ are the lazzi.

 Frequently Asked Questions